luoqin219/lq-LeetCode/ByCategory/Sort.md

         if (intervals.length <= 1)
 			return intervals;

-		// Sort by ascending starting point
+		// sort by ascending starting point
 		Arrays.sort(intervals, (a, b) -> a[0] - b[0]);
         List<int[]> ret = new ArrayList<>();
         int[] prev = null;